UQ-Trust-Lab/LoDen/README.md

 # LoDen
+##Citation
+If you use Loden for research, please cite the following paper:

+@article{Ma2023LoDen,
+title={LoDen: Making Every Client in Federated Learning a Defender Against the Poisoning Membership Inference Attacks}, author={Ma, Mengyao and Zhang, Yanjun and Arachchige, Pathum Chamikara Mahawaga and Zhang, Leo Yu and Baruwal Chhetri, Mohan and Bai, Guangdong}, booktitle={18th ACM ASIA Conference on Computer and Communications Security {ASIACCS 2023'}}, year={2023}, publisher={ACM}
+}

 ## Code structure
 To run the experiments, please run *setting*_optimized.py, replace *setting* with the LoDen knowledge settings to experiment with.